pentrail/acadia/README.md

   systemctl reboot
   ```

-The `latest` tag will automatically point to the latest build.
-That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.

-## Known Issues
-- Digital clock may not render bold text.
-`
-Fix: Change the font weight in the applet settings to something else and apply, then return back to bold and apply.
-`

-## ISO

-If build on Fedora Atomic, you can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).
-These ISOs cannot unfortunately be distributed on GitHub for free due to large sizes, so for public projects something else has to be used for hosting.

 ## Verification

 These images are signed with [Sigstore](https://www.sigstore.dev/)'s [cosign](https://github.com/sigstore/cosign).
 You can verify the signature by downloading the `cosign.pub` file from this repo and running the following command: